Loan Repayment Program for Mental Health Professionals

 Frequently Asked Questions

-If I am currently an associate, am I eligible for the program?
+I am currently an intern/associate.
+Am I eligible for the program?

-If you are not licensed by the end of the application period, you are not eligible to apply.
-Associates are not licensed professionals because they are completing supervised training.
+If you are not fully licensed by the end of the application period, you are not eligible to apply.
+Interns/associates are not licensed professionals because they require supervision during the internship period.

 I will not be licensed until after the application deadline.
 Am I eligible for the program?